Skip to main content

 • Genetic predisposition: A family history of alcoholism increases risk.

-• Psychological factors: Anxiety, depression, and trauma often contribute to alcohol misuse.
+• Mental factors: Anxiety, depression, and trauma often contribute to alcohol misuse.

 • Social influences: Peer pressure and cultural acceptance of heavy drinking can encourage abuse.

-• Environmental stressors: Work-related stress, financial strain, and personal losses can trigger alcohol dependence.
+• Environmental stressors: Work-related stress, financial stress, and personal losses can trigger alcohol dependence.

 Long-Term Consequences of ETOH Abuse

-Long-term alcohol abuse can lead to severe health consequences, including:
+Long-term alcohol abuse can lead to a number of health consequences, including:

 • Liver disease: Fatty liver, alcoholic hepatitis, cirrhosis.